 Water Quality Coalition

-1. Work directly with the RB and get a individual permit.
-The cost of the permit, water quality monitoring and all farm reporting paperwork required is the responsibility of the landowner to send to the RB.
+a.
+Work directly with the Regional Board and get a individual permit.
+The cost of the permit, water quality monitoring and all farm reporting paperwork required is the responsibility of the landowner.
 For details go to:

-These funds are used for the administration of the program, water quality monitoring and training & workshops.
+All of the Coalition membership fees collected from the landowners are used for the administration of the program, water quality monitoring, training and workshops.
 Overall, the Coalition has proved to be much more cost effective for the landowners than an individual permit.
 Fees for memberships are collected on a as-needed basis for the Coalition's operational costs.
 For more details see the IRRGATED LANDS page of this website or contact Martha McKeen at (707) 678-1655 x103.